taskipy/taskipy/README.md

 lint                confirms code style using pylint
 ```

-By default, taskipy will show a colored output for the task list.
+By default, taskipy will display the task list with colors.
 If you'd like to turn that off, the [NO_COLOR](https://no-color.org/) environment variable is supported.
 As long as it is set and not an empty string, the ansi colors will not be rendered.

 ### Passing Command Line Args to Tasks